droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-request/index.md

 : Time to terminate unresponsive connections, in seconds.
   `1` by default.

-`--[no-]exit-on-response`
-: Exits when just one response is received or don't.
-  `--exit-on-response` is given by default.
-  For any subscription type command (it returns multiple response messages for a request message with delay), you have to keep connected for a while with the option `--no-exit-on-response`.
-  Then the connection is kept until disconnected from the Droonga Engine node.

 `--receiver-host=NAME`
 : Host name of the computer you are running this command.
   A guessed host name of the computer, by default.